sebastopol06/CarND-Path-Planning-Project/README.md

 We are provided with y(t), s(t) and compute a y(s) slpine.
 We are provided with dx(t), s(t) and compute a dx(s) spline.
 We are provided with dy(t), s(t) and compute a dy(s) slpine.
-dx and dy rekate to x and y component of the normal vector (misleading names ...)
+dx and dy relate to x and y component of the normal vector (misleading names ...)
 From there doing a (s, d) -> (x, y) conversion is very simple: cf code below.

 ```cpp